 In about six minutes your crust will be crisped and you'll have a delicious melty cheese pie on your hands, exactly the way it should be.

-If you have a thin crispy crust pizza on your hands, six minutes will be right on the money, but if you have a thicker crust or a stuffed crust, check at six minutes and keep a close eye for every minute afterwards.
+If you have a thin crispy crust pizza on your hands, six minutes will be right on the money, but if you have a thicker crust or a stuffed crust, check at six minutes and keep a close eye for every minute afterward.

 If you prefer to reheat your pizza so that your crust is particularly charred, just crank the heat up a notch and let the magic happen.

 The only potential downside to this best method is the inability to heat up an entire pizza at once.
 However, you're not dirtying up an entire cookie sheet, using all of your aluminum foil for the oven, or using a precious paper towel to handle the microwave.